-The Employees' Compensation Commission is a government corporation attached to the Department of Labor and Employment for policy coordination and guidance.
+The Employees' Compensation Commission is a government attached corporation to the of Labor Department and Employment for policy coordination and guidance.
 It was created by virtue of Presidential Decree No. 626, as amended and as embodied in Title II of Book IV of the Labor Code of the Philippines.
 The ECC is mandated to provide meaningful and appropriate compensation to workers and their dependents in the event of work-related contingencies such as sickness, injury, disability or death.

-Former machine operator awarded with P160k-worth of prosthesis; now owns bigasan
+Former machine operator awarded with P160k-worth of prosthesis, now owns bigasan